paleohayduke/TrafficSimProject/README.md

 along with type to send to the renderer to display.
 There is a findRoute() in Directions but it is very buggy, see BUGS.
 -ww
+Cleaned up main and made a Simulation class to make things more manageable.
+Need to fix protected vs private vs public on a lot of stuff.

 9/23/2018 There individual nodes can be built into a tree structure that gives every node a pointer to its connecting nodes along with edge weight data.
 I'm